This guide is based on UK law. It was last updated in September 2010.

 Virtually every commercial website is covered by the Regulations.

-This is believed to cover more than just e-commerce businesses.
-In 2002, the UK's Department of Trade and Industry (which later became the Department for Business, Innovation and Skills) said that, in its view, it is not restricted to buying and selling online.
+This covers more than just e-commerce businesses.
+In 2002, the UK's Department of Trade and Industry (which became the Department for Business, Innovation and Skills in 2009) said that, in its view, it is not restricted to buying and selling online.

 The Directive applies to the Member States of the European Economic Area (EEA), which includes the 27 Member States of the EU plus Norway, Iceland and Liechtenstein.
 The EU is obliged to re-examine the Directive every two years.